Leadership, Negotiation Techniques - Online (Full Class)

 Arantza Danés Vilallonga is a Senior Communications Consultant for Internal Communications and Crisis Communications.
 Worked for Vueling Airlines, Futbol Club Barcelona, Generalitat de Catalunya, Barcelona City Hall or Qatar Airways, among others.
 Master in Integrated Marketing Communications by Emerson College (Boston).
 Associate Professor at the Communications Faculty of Universitat Autonoma de Barcelona.
 Co-founder of the Leadership, Team Building and Talent Development consultancy “Worktimist.
 Happy Employees.
 Happy Organization”.
 Co-active Coach.

 Great leaders are great negotiators.
-As the world becomes a more uncertain environment, the requirement for professional leadership and management throughout organisations is at a premium.
+As the world becomes a more uncertain environment, the requirement for professional leadership and soft skills throughout organisations is at a premium.
 This subject will benefit those who desire to learn practical leadership and negotiation techniques to maximise their effectiveness and contribution at work.

 Achieve strategic management skills to effectively manage teams.
 Demonstrate team-working capacity, as well as problem-solving abilities.
 Discover how to appropiatly use power and how people like to be motivated at work.